L-Martos/ai-eval-harness/README.md

    - failing `case_id`s from `out/evaluation_report.csv`
    - the per‑label metrics from `out/metrics.json`
 3) Re-run after fixes and attach the updated artifacts.

+### Defect Export
+If any cases fail, the harness writes `out/jira_defects.csv` with the minimal fields needed to open a defect (case_id, scenario, expected vs predicted, input_text).
+Attach this file to tickets for faster triage.